freeplane/docs/understanding-nodes.md

 To change the shape of a connector, click on the line near a node (it's best to select the node first).
 You will see handles appear.
 By dragging your mouse up to ~50% of the distance between the nodes, the near handle is adjusted.
 Going beyond ~50% or clicking near the middle adjusts both handles at once.
 You'll often need to repeat your click-drag-release several times before you get the expected result, i.e. without affecting the far end.

+#### Same-node connectors

+Both ends of a connector can be attached to the same node, looping back to itself.
+To create such a connector, `right-click` a single node and select `Connect (Ctrl+L)` or use any of the other methods described above.

-`Line` is a special connector type that can be one-ended.
-It is often used to draw an arrow going out of a node into empty space (as seen in Freeplane `Help->Tutorial`).
-To create a `Line` connector, `right-click` a single node and select `Connect (Ctrl+L)` or use any of the other methods described above.
-Then `right-click` the connector (looping back to the node) and change its shape to `Line`.
+When using `Line` as the type, the connector appears one-ended. `Line` is often used to draw an arrow going out of a node into empty space (as seen in Freeplane `Help->Tutorial`).

+#### Connector styles

+Connectors, just like nodes, use styles.
+See [Styles](styles.md) for more information.

+When a connector is added, a style is applied to it, which determines how the connector looks like.
+By default, it's the **Default** style.
+There's an option to apply a style based on the connector style defined on the source or the target node.
+To use it, turn it on in `Preferences (Ctrl+COMMA)->Defaults->Connectors->Assigns node dependant styles to new connectors`.
+If the source node has a style applied which has a connector style defined, the style is applied to the connector.
+Otherwise, the target node is checked for the same.

 ## Types of nodes